OpsMx/standard-isd-gitops/upgrade/README.md

 Execute these commands, replacing "gitops-repo" with your repo
 - `git clone `**https://github.com/.../gitops-repo**
 - `git clone https://github.com/OpsMx/standard-isd-gitops.git -b 4.0`
-- `cp -r standard-isd-gitops.git/upgrade gitops-repo`
+- `cp -r standard-isd-gitops.git/upgrade gitops-repo/`
 - `cd gitops-repo`
--  Update the halyard version in config file i.e deploymentConfigurations.version 1.28.1
--  If there are any custom settings done for spinnaker please update those changes accordingly in gitops-repo/default/profiles and gitops-repo/default/service-settings.
-- If there are no custom settings for spinnaker please execute below commands `cp -r standard-isd-gitops.git/default gitops-repo/`
 - Check that a "values.yaml" file exists in this directory (root of the gitops-repo)

 ## Common Steps
 Upgrade sequence: (3.12 to 4.0.2)
 1. Ensure that "default" account is configured to deploy to the ISD namespace (e.g. oes)
 2. If you have modified "sampleapp" or "opsmx-gitops" applications, please backup them up using "syncToGit" pipeline opsmx-gitops application.
+3. Update the halyard version in config file i.e deploymentConfigurations.version 1.28.1
+4. If there are any custom settings done for spinnaker please update those changes accordingly in gitops-repo/default/profiles and gitops-repo/default/service-settings.
+5. In the gitops-repo/default/profiles in echo-local.yml file need to be updated as shown in repo https://github.com/OpsMx/standard-gitops-repo/blob/v4.0/default/profiles/echo-local.yml
+6. If there are no custom settings for spinnaker please execute below commands
+   - `cp -r standard-isd-gitops.git/default gitops-repo/`
-3. `cd upgrade`
+7. `cd upgrade`
-4. Update upgrade-inputcm.yaml:
+8. Update upgrade-inputcm.yaml:
    - url, username and gitemail MUST be updated.
 TIP: if you have install/inputcm.yaml from previous installation, simply copy-paste these lines here
    - **If ISD Namespace is different from "opsmx-isd"**: Update namespace (default is opsmx-isd) to the namespace where ISD is installed
-6. **If ISD Namespace is different from "opsmx-isd"**: Edit serviceaccount.yaml and edit "namespace:" to update it to the ISD namespace (e.g.oes)
+9. **If ISD Namespace is different from "opsmx-isd"**: Edit serviceaccount.yaml and edit "namespace:" to update it to the ISD namespace (e.g.oes)
-7. Push changes to git: `git add -A; git commit -m"Upgrade related changes";git push`
+10. Push changes to git: `git add -A; git commit -m"Upgrade related changes";git push`
-8. `kubectl -n opsmx-isd apply -f upgrade-inputcm.yaml`
+11. `kubectl -n opsmx-isd apply -f upgrade-inputcm.yaml`
-9. `kubectl -n opsmx-isd apply -f serviceaccount.yaml` # Edit namespace if changed from the default "opsmx-isd"
+12. `kubectl -n opsmx-isd apply -f serviceaccount.yaml` # Edit namespace if changed from the default "opsmx-isd"
-10. Upgrade DB:
+13. Upgrade DB:
       This can be be executed as a kubenetes job
     - `kubectl -n opsmx-isd apply -f ISD-DB-Migrate-job.yaml`
-11. `kubectl -n opsmx-isd replace --force -f ISD-Generate-yamls-job.yaml` [ Wait for isd-generate-yamls-* pod to complete ]
+14. `kubectl -n opsmx-isd replace --force -f ISD-Generate-yamls-job.yaml` [ Wait for isd-generate-yamls-* pod to complete ]
-12. Compare and merge branch: This job should have created a branch on the gitops-repo with the helmchart version number specified in upgrade-inputcm.yaml.
+15. Compare and merge branch: This job should have created a branch on the gitops-repo with the helmchart version number specified in upgrade-inputcm.yaml.
 Raise a PR and check what changes are being made.
 Once satisfied, merge the PR.
-13. `kubectl -n opsmx-isd replace --force -f ISD-Apply-yamls-job.yaml` Wait for isd-yaml-update-* pod to complete, and all pods to stabilize 14 isd-spinnaker-halyard-0 pod should restart automatically.
+16. `kubectl -n opsmx-isd replace --force -f ISD-Apply-yamls-job.yaml` Wait for isd-yaml-update-* pod to complete, and all pods to stabilize 17 isd-spinnaker-halyard-0 pod should restart automatically.
 If not, execute this: `kubectl -n opsmx-isd  delete po isd-spinnaker-halyard-0`
-15. Restart all pods:
+18. Restart all pods:
    - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=0` Wait for a min or two
    - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=1` Wait for all pods to come to ready state
-16. Go to ISD UI and check that version number has changed in the bottom-left corner
+19. Go to ISD UI and check that version number has changed in the bottom-left corner
-17. Wait for about 5 min for autoconfiguration to take place.
+20. Wait for about 5 min for autoconfiguration to take place.
-18. If required: a) Connect Spinnaker again b) Configure pipeline-promotion again.
+21. If required: a) Connect Spinnaker again b) Configure pipeline-promotion again.
 To do this, in the ISD UI:
    - Click setup
    - Click Spinnaker tab at the top.
 Check if "External Accounts" and "Pipeline-promotion" columns show "yes".
 If any of them is "no":
    - Click "edit" on the 3 dots on the far right.
 Check the values already filled in, make changes if required and click "update".